ponylang/release-bot-action/README.md

 Each library or application will have it's own release steps that are needed.
 They should be supplied as a series of steps in a **release.yml** (see below).
 Each of those steps will be a requirement to trigger the trigger-release-announcement step.

 trigger-release-announcement pushes a new tag `announce-x.y.z` that will trigger the next and final step in the process.
-The trigger-release-announcement step exists so that if any build artifact portion of the release process fails, it can be completed by hand and then, a human can push a `announce-x.y.z` tag to start the final step in the release process.
+The trigger-release-announcement step exists so that if any build artefact portion of the release process fails, it can be completed by hand and then, a human can push a `announce-x.y.z` tag to start the final step in the release process.

 announce-a-release will post: